apache/incubator-kie-kogito-operator/README.md

 - Your PR has the name of the JIRA in the title, for example, `[KOGITO-XXX] - Awesome feature that solves it all`.
 - The PR solves only the problem described in the JIRA.
 - You have written unit tests for the particular fix or feature.
-- You ran `make vet` and `make test` before submitting the PR and everything is working accordingly.
+- You ran `make before-pr` before submitting the PR and everything is working accordingly.
 - You tested the feature on an actual OpenShift cluster.
+- You've added a [RELEASE_NOTES.md](RELEASE_NOTES.md) entry regarding this change.

 After you send your PR, a maintainer will review your code and might ask you to make changes and to [squash your commits](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git) before we can merge.